 Introduction to Web Application Testing

-Web Application Testing is a type of testing used specifically for web application or any other web based application software.
+Web Application Testing is a type of testing used specifically for web applications or any other web-based application software.
 It always includes various other testing methods like Functional testing, Usability testing, Integration testing, Database testing, Compatibility testing, etc. In order to test all the elaborate functional features of the application, user interfaces, navigation pattern, communication between the application & databases, which basically covers the end-to-end flow of the Web Application.

 Testing Techniques of Web Application

 Let us begin with the different Web Application Testing techniques as follows: